 Up to 45 million of people in the US live with Irritable Bowel Syndrome (IBS), a condition that comes with a number of uncomfortable symptoms including, bloating, gas, abdominal pain, constipation, diarrhea, or mixed diarrhea and constipation.
-In addition to overall feeling unwell, IBS also impacts work, school, and social situations.

 The most common imbalances leading to IBS are a lack of digestive energy (Qi vacuity), lack of flow of the energy (Qi Stagnation), as well as accumulation of toxins in the digestive system.
 Different acupuncture points and herbs will be used for the different imbalances.

 Acupuncture of course also works physically on the body to improve digestion and gut motility.
-One technique is electro-acupuncture on the point Stomach 36 which has been shown to regulate gastric motility.
+One technique is electro-acupuncture on the point Stomach 36 which has been shown to improve gastric motility.
 Once the gut motility returns, the natural gut microflora will be more likely rebalance.